mmachenry/elm-auth0/README.md

         at Bundler.bundle (/home/mmachenry/src/elm-auth0/node_modules/parcel/src/Bundler.js:298:14)
         at processTicksAndRejections (internal/process/task_queues.js:93:5)

-It appears that hot loading is just broken.
+You can control-c the server and restart and it will run the app as normal.

-Page hangs with blank output uppon adding Auth0 connection.
+Problem 3: Page hangs with blank output uppon adding Auth0 connection.
 ---

 Run the server with this command.